 - Detect single-word keywords that are not branded or not in the official authorized list (this list is automatically updated once a week)

-- Detect if campaigns with more than 15 conversions over the last 30 days have bidding strategy set to ‘maximize conversion’ to allow bids higher than 2 dollars
+- Detect if campaigns with have bidding strategy set to ‘maximize conversion’ to allow bids higher than 2 dollars

 - Detect if each account has at least 2 active sitelinks